Thyroid physiology and screening in preterm infants

 - Keck School of Medicine, University of Southern California

 Congenital hypothyroidism occurs in approximately 1 in 2000 to 1 in 4000 newborns worldwide, with considerable regional and racial/ethnic variation.
 It is one of the most common treatable causes of intellectual disability (mental retardation).
-However, most newborn babies with this disorder have few or no clinical manifestations of thyroid deficiency, and the majority of cases are sporadic.
+However, most newborn babies with this disorder have few or no clinical manifestations of thyroid hormone deficiency, and the majority of cases are sporadic.
 As a result, it is not possible to predict which infants are likely to be affected.
-For these reasons, newborn screening programs in which either thyroxine (T4) or thyrotropin (TSH) are measured in heel-stick blood specimens were developed in the mid-1970s to detect and treat this condition as early as possible.
+For these reasons, newborn screening programs in which either thyroxine (T4) and/or thyrotropin (thyroid-stimulating hormone [TSH]) are measured in heel stick blood specimens were developed in the mid-1970s to detect and treat this condition as early as possible.
 (See "Clinical features and detection of congenital hypothyroidism".)

 Interpretation of screening tests requires an understanding of thyroid physiology in newborn babies.
 This topic will review normal thyroid physiology in the fetus and in preterm and term infants.